The Jibbon Beach Loop Track in Bundeena

 Parking in the Royal National Park is $12 for the whole day, although parking in Bundeena means you don’t need to pay that entrance fee as it falls outside the national park boundaries.

-Alternatively, you can catch a train to Cronulla and then hop on a ferry to Bundeena.
+Alternatively, you can catch a train to Cronulla and hop on a ferry to Bundeena.
 Check the ferry timetable for more details and prices.
+Note that this is a private ferry service, so you can’t use the Opal card.

 Jibbon Beach in Bundeena